dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ### Azure Resource Groups

 A typical solution in Azure requires multiple resources.
 For example, in this workshop, we will create an Azure Storage Account to store a Virtual Hard Disk (vhd) file, and then we'll create a Virtual Machine based on that VHD.
 In addition, we'll have Network Interfaces, Virtual Networks, Networks Security Groups and more.
 To keep all of the resources organized, we'll place them all in a single "**Resource Group**".
-Resource Groups offer a number of benefits in azure:
+Resource Groups offer a number of benefits in Azure:

 - You can create an Azure Resource Manager (ARM) template for all of the resources in your group to help automate the deployment of your resources.
 - You can grant others access to your Resource Group without having to give them access to your entire subscription.